ejaramillorod/ejaramillorod.github.io/_pages/cv.md

   - /resume
 ---

-A list of my recent publications and teaching experience can be found under [Publications](/publications) and [Teaching/ Mentoring](/teaching) above.
+A list of my recent publications and teaching experience can be found under [Publications](/publications) and [Teaching/ Mentoring](/teaching).

 My complete CV is also available as a [pdf](files/ceevee.pdf "cv").